-Now the women who had come with Him out of Galilee followed, and saw the tomb and how His body was laid- Matthew tells us that the women who saw the tomb were "Mary Magdalene...and the other Mary, sitting opposite the grave."
+Now the women who had come with Him out of Galilee followed (katakoloutheo - means to follow closely), and saw the tomb and how His body was laid - These women followed Jesus body in life and now in death!
+What incredible devotion by these courageous women.
+Matthew tells us that the women who saw the tomb were "Mary Magdalene...and the other Mary, sitting opposite the grave."
 (Matthew 27:61) Mark adds that "Mary Magdalene and Mary the mother of Joses were looking on to see where He was laid.
-(Mark 15:47) Some commentators (Robert Stein) add that Joanna who is mentioned in Lk 8:3 and then in the resurrection chapter, in Luke 24:10.
-Susanna was is said to also be present but there is no specific mention in the Gospel accounts, her name only being mentioned in (Lk 8:3).
+(Mark 15:47) Some commentators (Robert Stein) add that Joanna who is mentioned in Lk 8:3+ and then in the resurrection chapter, in Luke 24:10.
+Susanna was is said to also be present but there is no specific mention in the Gospel accounts, her name only being mentioned in (Lk 8:3+).

 The phrase saw the tomb and how His body was laid is important because it excludes the skeptics explanation of an empty tomb saying they returned to the wrong tomb Sunday morning.
-That is absurd!
+(See Who Moved the Stone? by Frank Morison) That is absurd!
 Luke 24:1 says "But on the first day of the week, at early dawn, they came to the tomb bringing the spices which they had prepared."
 If you read the Bible without chapter breaks, Luke 23:56 leaves no doubt that the they in Luke 24:1 is the women.
 Luke 24:10+ gives their specific identification.
+Remember that the chapter breaks are not inspired but were compiled by Stephen Langton in 1205 AD.